Last updated 4th June, 2025

 Sliding door wardrobes are available with wood, textured and glass finishes, to name a few.
 How durable they are will vary depending on the material used.

-They are trickier to install, giving that the runner mechanism needs to be fixed in place as part of the job although the result will be an easy to use sliding door wardrobe.
+They are trickier to install, given that the runner mechanism needs to be fixed in place as part of the job although the result will be an easy to use sliding door wardrobe.

 Mirrored fitted wardrobes are just that, wardrobes with long full-size mirrors along each door.